Queen of Swords (TV series): Stunts

 The need for four women to perform the role of the Queen is exemplified in the Queen's run up the hill away from the soldiers in "Death to the Queen".
 Mary Gallien started the run up the hill, Roberta Brown performed the medium shot duel with swords on the hill, Tessie Santiago performed the spoken parts and was in the close-up, and Natalia Brasseur fell off the cliff as the Queen of Swords.

 Jean-Louis Airola became swordmaster/stunt co-ordinator on episodes 105, 108–119.
 Michel Carliez episodes 120, 121 (Spain), 122.
 Richard Hammatt 121 (London).

 Music

-The show's incidental music was composed by Phillip Stanger, with music editor Kevin Banks and additional music byJohn Herberman.
+The show's incidental music was composed by Phillip Stanger, with music editor Kevin Banks and additional music by John Herberman.

 The show's theme, a song titled "Behind the Mask", was written and composed by Spencer Proffer and Steve Plunkett and performed by José Feliciano.

 Only the last verse is featured in the opening titles.
 The full unpublished English version is available on YouTube, sung by José Feliciano with Spencer Proffer and Steve Plunkett, and a promotional video exists of José Feliciano in Spanish but again never released; this was filmed by Tom Laurie at The Texas Hollywood Studios, Tabernas, Almería, Spain.